-Skrillex is of course somebody who thinks out of the box, and he did some amazing new things.
+Skrillex is someone who thinks outside the box, and he’s done some amazing new things.
 He dropped me an email recently, saying he likes and uses our products.
-So now and then, an artist drop a note, and it’s always a big joy to hear that they enjoy the products.
+Every now and then, artists drop us a note, and it’s always a pleasure to hear that they enjoy our products.

 One artist that I like a lot is Paul Kalkbrenner.
-His hit song “Sky and Sand” impressed me a lot.
-Of course, it’s already a few years old, but an awesome track nonetheless!
+His song “Sky and Sand” impressed me a lot.
+It’s already a few years old, but is an awesome track nonetheless.

-I am very slow in catching up with music and sometimes the coin drops late.
-The best album for me from past years is not electronic.
-It’s Keane with “Hopes and Fears”.
-Oops…already from 2004!
+I’m very slow in catching up with music and sometimes the coin drops late for me.
+The best album for me in recent years is Keane’s “Hopes and Fears”…which came out in 2004 (laughs).

 What has been the response to your book on subtractive synthesis, “The 4 Element Synth” ?
 Has it been well-received?
-Will you be doing any more books?

-It has been very well received.
-It it also a coffee-table book, meant for causal reading.
-These days, of course, a lot of the content can be found on Youtube.
-But this training is unique and timeless, in my opinion.
+It has been very well-received.
+It’s a coffee-table book, meant for causal reading, even though a lot of the content can be found on Youtube.

-It’s not a snap-shot solution for making a certain sound, but rather shows the system behind subtractive synthesis.
+It’s not a snap-shot solution for making a synth sounds, but rather shows the system behind subtractive synthesis.
 If you study this book, you can work with any subtractive synthesizer.
-This does not mean that you don’t have to read manuals.
-But it does remove the illusion of there being secrets behind synthesis.
+It doesn’t mean that you don’t have to read synth manuals, but it does remove the illusion of there being secrets behind synthesis.

 How many hardware synths do you own?
 Do you collect synths?

-It is very tempting to collect synths, especially the ones I longed for when I was young!
-But lack of time results in me hardly hardly playing them, which is a pity of course.
-However, I may use them on my new album that I’m planning/working on.
+It’s very tempting to collect synths, especially the ones I longed for when I was young, but I hardly have the time to play them, which is a pity.
+However, I may use them on my new album that I’m working on.

-One problem with the older gear is that some are hard to keep alive.
-If they get a defect, it’s a big problem, even though there are people that can fix that.
+One problem with older gear is that they can be hard to maintain.
+If they develop an issue, it’s a big problem, even though you can have them repaired by a technician.